k2view-academy/K2View-Academy/articles/26_fabric_security/13_user_IAM_configiration.md

 You can verify the certification keys by using this command: `keytool -list -storepass <passowrd> -keystore <path to the jks repository file>`.
 JKS (Java KeyStore) is a repository of security certificates – either authorization certificates or public key certificates – as well as corresponding private keys.

-While running this command after running the above two keytool's *import* and *export* commands, you shall see the corresponding two entries, where you can see, for each entry, its alias, the certification date, its type and its fingerprint.
+While running this command after running the above two keytool's *import* and *export* commands, you shall see the corresponding two entries, where you can see, for each entry, its alias, last modified date, its type, and its fingerprint.
 Below is an example of the command's output using Okta as IDP:

 `okta, Apr 28, 2021, trustedCertEntry, Certificate fingerprint (SHA1): 7F:CD:76:A6:B2:47:53:7E:BD:9E:20:44:B0:25:6B:78:A9:E3:25:40`
 `k2view, Apr 18, 2021, PrivateKeyEntry, Certificate fingerprint (SHA1): 2C:9B:F3:8E:60:E6:BC:9F:82:84:A6:55:BE:62:2B:87:7D:42:BB:46`